redg25/TaskLogger/readme.md

 log_reader.group_by_level(start_date='2015/01/01 01:01:01',end_date='2021/01/01 01:01:01') #returns dictionary of LogEntry grouped by level that were logged between the specified time frame. log_reader.group_by_month(start_date='2015/01/01 01:01:01') #returns dictionary of LogEntry grouped by month that were logged after the specified start date.
 ```
+## Testing

+You can use the sample of logs sample_test_csv_handler.csv (available on this repository) to run tests on log reader methods
+The file Usage_example.py runs all methods of logs creation for all types of handlers and all log reader methods for the csv test file.